LesFruitsDefendus/guides/docs/source/pre-pick-guide/annexes/D-using-the-property-list.md

 These characteristics correspond somewhat to those that can be used to filter properties in the Properties List.

 ##### Property Statuses
-For the three property status types, you will see either a check (), an () or an exclamation point ( ! ) inside a triangle, depending on the status value, as follows:
+For the three property status types, you will see an icon, depending on the status value, as follows:
 - ACTIVE:
     - ❌ = Inactive (If the property is Active, no icon will display)
 - VALIDATION: